Soguilon/EDM-V3/Midterm Task 1 /README.md

 Step 2:
 - Performed 1NF
-- Perform Tablet spilt using 2NF
+- Perform Table spilt using 2NF
 - Performed 2NF
 - Mapped the normalization as a physical data model